 The only big difference is that there’s a new and improved macro mode that OnePlus claims will let you capture usable images of things that are a meagre 2.5cm away.
 The mode’s the same one that debuted one regular OnePlus 7T.
 It works well and lets you capture macro shots a distances that render many competing phones’ cameras useless, but the overall package still isn’t industry leading in a few areas.

-Being clear, the OnePlus 7T Pro’s camera is still great and more than good enough for most phone buyers’ needs.
+Being clear, the OnePlus 7T Pro’s camera is still great and more than good enough for most phone buyers’ needs – however it’s not the best camera phone around.
 If all you want to do is snap a few photos of you and your friends and family, or document your holiday, it’ll do the job.

 Shots taken in regular light look great.
 They aren’t overprocessed generally look sharp and have suitably realistic colours.
 The snappy autofocus also makes it fairly pleasant to shoot on.
 The backup telephoto and wide angle sensors also give you a decent selection of shot options.
 These include the ability to quickly choose between two focal lengths when shooting portraits or grab a wider panoramic shot when capturing things like cityscapes and countryside.